Michael Froman: U.S. Trade Representative

 The U.S. Senate confirmed Froman in a 93-4 vote on June 19, 2013.
 One of the four dissenting senators was Massachusetts Democrat Elizabeth Warren, who faulted Froman for "refusing to commit to [...] standards of transparency in trade talks set by the George W. Bush administration".
-Environmental groups have criticized Froman for negotiating the Trans Pacific Partnership trade agreement in secret and that he "took care of his friends on Wall Street and in corporate board rooms at the expense of sound environmental and climate policy."
+Environmental groups have criticized Froman for negotiating the Trans Pacific Partnership trade agreement in secret and that he "took care of his friends on Wall Street and in corporate board rooms at the expense of sound environmental and climate policy".

+From 2013-2017, Froman served as the lead negotiator on the U.S. side for a bilateral investment treaty with China.
+The negotiations had been on-going since 2008.
+On taking office, the Trump administration stopped negotiations.
+According to Froman, the effort to reach an agreement was "more than 90 percent complete".

-In 2017, Froman joined the Council on Foreign Relations as a distinguished fellow in the Washington, D.C. office.
+In 2017, Froman joined the Council on Foreign Relations as a distinguished fellow in the Washington, D.C., office.

 In April 2018, he was hired by Mastercard Inc as Vice Chairman and President for Strategic Growth.

 In September 2018, he became a director of The Walt Disney Company.

 Since 2019, he has also been serving on the Transatlantic Task Force of the German Marshall Fund and the Bundeskanzler-Helmut-Schmidt-Stiftung (BKHS), co-chaired by Karen Donfried and Wolfgang Ischinger.

 In March 2023, he was chosen as the new president of the Council on Foreign Relations, succeeding Richard N. Haass, who led the organization for two decades.

 Personal

-Froman lives in Washington, D.C. with his wife, Nancy Goodman.
+Froman lives in Washington, D.C., with his wife, Nancy Goodman.
 They have one son, Benjamin, and one daughter, Sarah.
 His older son, Jacob, died in 2009 at age ten from a medulloblastoma, a rare form of pediatric brain cancer.